hashgraph/hedera-custodians-library/README.md

 ## 2. Architecture

-The `custodialwalletutils` library implements a factory-strategy pattern, enabling object creation without specifying their exact class.
+The `hedera-custodians-library` library implements a factory-strategy pattern, enabling object creation without specifying their exact class.
 The library's structure is divided into two primary directories:

 1. **src/**: This directory houses the core source code and is organized into subdirectories: